Looking for a way to supercharge your architecture photography? Well these 8 tips will help you improve your architecture photography!

 Spending 15 minutes researching a site on Google maps and seeing the best places to shoot beforehand will save you loads more time on site not having to walk around.

-It’s also a good idea to have an app like SunCalc (LINK) on your phone so you can check where the sun is going to be at certain times of the day, there’s no point going to shoot a building if it’s going to be in shadow!
+It’s also a good idea to have some good photography apps like SunCalc on your phone so you can check where the sun is going to be at certain times of the day, there’s no point going to shoot a building if it’s going to be in shadow!

 93% of our lives are now spent in buildings, that’s a heck of a lot of interaction to ignore.